Anamika5132/SkillScan/README.md

-## 🤝 Contributing

-Feel free to fork the repo and submit pull requests to enhance Hupp!

-########

 # SkillScan - GitHub Profile Analyzer Platform

+## Introduction

 SkillScan is a web-based recruiting tool designed to help recruiters assess developers efficiently.
-By analyzing a candidate's GitHub activity, Hupp generates a score and provides a match percentage for a selected position, streamlining the hiring process.
+By analyzing a candidate's GitHub activity, SkillScan generates a score and provides a match percentage for a selected position, streamlining the hiring process.

-It offers deep insights into a developer’s coding habits, contributions, and tech stack familiarity based on real-world projects.
 This allows recruiters to make data-driven hiring decisions quickly, reducing manual evaluation and bias.

 ---